Sixth UAE mediation between Russia and Ukraine results in release of 190 prisoners

-The ministry considered that the success of the new mediation – the sixth of its kind since the beginning of 2024 – embodies the friendship and partnership relations that bring the UAE and the two countries together.
+The ministry considered that the success of the new mediation – the sixth of its kind since the beginning of 2024 – embodies the friendship and partnership relations that bring together the UAE and the two countries..

 #Sixth #UAE #mediation #Russia #Ukraine #results #release #prisoners